motionproto/pf2e-reignmaker/docs/README.md

 - ✅ Use type-safe modifiers, not string parsing
 - ✅ Delegate business logic to controllers
 - ✅ Keep UI components presentation-only
-- ✅ Use CheckInstanceService for all check operations
+- ✅ Use OutcomePreviewService for all check operations
 - ✅ Update documentation if architecture changes

 ---